-In this Draft Dashboard Review, I will illustrate how this tool uses proprietary analytics and smart design elements to create a smooth DFS preparation experience.
-By the end, you’ll understand how you can leverage this software to configure winning lineups efficiently.
+In this Draft Dashboard Review, I illustrate how this tool uses proprietary analytics and smart design elements to create a smooth DFS research experience.
+By the end, you’ll understand how to leverage their software to create winning lineups effectively and efficiently.

-By applying a simple presentation style to their lineup optimization features, they make creating well-researched, productive DFS lineups intuitive and enjoyable.
+By applying a simple but smart presentation style to their tools, they make creating well-researched, productive DFS lineups intuitive and enjoyable.

 Draft Dashboard Sign-Up Special

 Try Draft Dashboard for 30 days for only $1.

 Offers several useful tools and innovative features that will improve your DFS success.

 The unique, color-coded rating system makes it easy to identify value plays.

 Quick and efficient analysis will help to speed-up your lineup creation.

 With a $1 intro rate and support for three major sports, trying their services is a no-brainer.

 Determining if Draft Dashboard is the Tool for You